Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Choose NSCC

-• You develop helping strategies, including facilitation, creative problem solving and assessment skills.
+• You develop strategies to support individuals, families and communities, including facilitation, creative problem solving and assessment skills.

-• You learn from instructors who bring a range of academic and professional experiences to the classroom.
+• You learn from instructors who bring a range of academic and professional experiences to the classroom with the benefit of smaller class sizes.

 • You experience hands-on, practical learning, where you apply your skills and knowledge to real projects and work experiences.